ConduitIO/conduit-connector-sdk/docs/acceptance-tests.md

 # Acceptance tests

 This document describes one possible approach for writing acceptance tests for Conduit connectors.
 We discovered the need to revisit this when integrating the OpenCDC record into the SDK, since the new record format fully enables the implementation of mutating connectors.

 The main challenge is that 3rd party systems have different capabilities, it is not always possible to write a fully fledged mutable connector.
-Therefore the acceptance tests need to be flexible and adjust their expectations based on what the 3rd party system is capable of.
-At first it's probably simplest to let the developer specify which category the connector falls into and which tests should be run.
+Therefore, the acceptance tests need to be flexible and adjust their expectations based on what the 3rd party system is capable of.
+At first, it's probably simplest to let the developer specify which category the connector falls into and which tests should be run.
 In the future it would be ideal if we can detect the category automatically.

 We also need to confirm that the way we randomly generate records and how we assert them makes sense for all connectors.

 This document should serve as a basis for discussion, it does not explain the current implementation, nor should it be taken as the one single truth for how we should approach the writing of acceptance tests.

 ## Source